GSEA-MSigDB/collapsedataset-gpmodule/docs/v2/index.md

 ## Summary

-CollapseDataset utilizes Probe Set ID to Gene Symbol mappings from a CHIP file to creates a new data set where all probe set expression values for a given gene have been collapsed into a single expression value for each sample.
+CollapseDataset utilizes Probe Set ID to Gene Symbol mappings from a CHIP file to create a new data set where all probe set expression values for a given gene have been collapsed into a single expression value for each sample.
 It does this for all probe sets in the original data set.
 You can choose the method of determining which value will represent all